donomii/vid-ee-oh/README.md

 vid-ee-oh uses the HTML5 video API, a standard that changes constantly as the committee chases the latest fads in Javscript programming.

-The most recent fad is promises, which are vastly superior to calling functions, for reasons that are obvious to Javscript programmers, and nobody else.

-Fire up your text editors and replace
+The most recent fad is promises, so fire up your text editors and replace

 ```javascript
 navigator.webkitGetUserMedia({video: true}, function(stream) {
 ```